ericholscher/sphinx-tutorial/step-1.rst

    You can use ``backticks`` for showing ``highlighted`` code.

-If you want to make sure that text is shown in monospaced fonts for code examples or concepts, use double backticks arond it.
+If you want to make sure that text is shown in monospaced fonts for code examples or concepts, use double backticks around it.
 It looks ``like this`` on output.

 Hyperlink Syntax